Wladastic/crypto-trading-bot/README.md

 # Crypto Trading Bot Fork from Haehnchen

-Note from Wladastic:
-I decided to fork this project to add my own features to it.

 [![Build Status](https://travis-ci.org/Haehnchen/crypto-trading-bot.svg?branch=master)](https://travis-ci.org/Haehnchen/crypto-trading-bot)

 A **work in progress** Cryptocurrency for common exchanges like Bitfinex, Bitmex and Binance.